 - Ideally, you should look for a blanket mortgage with a release clause.
 This may allow you to sell individual properties separately when you’re ready to do so.

 - You might be able to refinance existing properties you own under a blanket mortgage.
 This could serve as a cash-out refinance if you need to free up funds for other investments.

 - Blanket mortgages are usually short-term loans.
 Often, you’ll need to pay off the loan or refinance within one to five years.

-While conventional loans are sold to investors and therefore have to meet GSE guidelines, portfolio loans are held by the lender who issues them.
+While conventional loans are sold to investors and therefore have to meet GSE guidelines (that’s Government-Sponsored Enterprise), portfolio loans are held by the lender who issues them.
 As a result, portfolio lenders approve or deny your mortgage application based on its own approval criteria, and it’s often not as strict.

 A portfolio loan might be a good fit if you’re not able to qualify for a conventional mortgage to buy an investment property.
 However, because the loan guidelines are looser, there’s usually a cost.
 Translation: You might have to pay more for a portfolio loan.

 In addition to potentially higher interest rates, there may be other downsides to using a portfolio loan to finance your rental property, such as: